RetroPie/RetroPie-Docs/docs/Setting-up-a-PS3-controller.md

 gcc -o sixpair sixpair.c -lusb
 ```

-however sixpair must be run as root, so connect via USB and run "sudo ./sixpair"
+however sixpair must be run as root, so connect via USB and run ```sudo ./sixpair```.
-if successful you should see:
+If successful you should see:
 ```shell
 Current Bluetooth master: DE:AD:BE:EF:00:00
 Setting master bd_addr to: 00:1F:81:00:06:20